1. Use quotes to search for an exact phrase: e.g., "martha graham" or "contact improvisation"

 2. Use “AND” to combine multiple search terms: e.g., dance AND anthropology

-Once Mirlyn has retrieved your results, you can use the refining options on the left to narrow the results further, if necessary.
+From your list of results, you can use the refining options on the left to further filter the results.
 Otherwise, look for relevant items and click on the title to see more information about the item.

-Once you're in the catalog record, you can see more information about the item using the tabs labeled "holdings," "description," etc. With many materials, the table of contents is viewable too.
+Once you're in the catalog record, you can see more information about the item by clicking "Show Complete Record."
+For many materials, the table of contents is viewable as well.